KellyTeel/presidential-speeches/docs/source_analysis.md

 ## Data Analysis

+* It is probable that there may be some bias involved in the selection of the speeches chosen to a part of the dataset.
+The qualifications for what is considered a "presidental speech" is vague.
 * Do the datasets involved reflect the viewpoints of particular groups or institutions, and if so, who?
 * What kinds of categorizations do you find in the data, and do they seem reasonable?
 * Do the means of data collection or categorization affect how the data is constructed in any way?